Virgo Supercluster: Large-scale dynamics

 Since the late 1980s it has been apparent that not only the Local Group, but all matter out to a distance of at least 50 Mpc is experiencing a bulk flow on the order of 600 km/s in the direction of the Norma Cluster (Abell 3627).

 Lynden-Bell et al. (1988) dubbed the cause of this the "Great Attractor".
-The Great Attractor is now understood to be the center of mass of an even larger structure of galaxy clusters and basin of attraction (BoA), dubbed "Laniakea", which includes the Virgo Supercluster (including the Local Group) as well as the Hydra-Centaurus, Pavo-Indus, and Southern Superclusters.
+The Great Attractor is now understood to be the center of mass of an even larger structure of galaxy clusters and basin of attraction (BoA), dubbed "Laniakea", which includes the Virgo and Hydra-Centaurus Superclusters (including the Local Group) and several other superclusters and structures.
 Laniakea has therefore been proposed to be called a supercluster cocoon instead to distinguish the structure from smaller embedded superclusters traditionally defined as high-density regions.

 The Great Attractor, together with the entire Laniakea, is found to be moving toward Shapley Supercluster, with center of Shapley Attractor, and may be itself potentially part of this even greater concentration.